Octopus Protocol (OPS) Price Up 4.1% Over Last 7 Days

 Buying and Selling Octopus Protocol

-It is usually not possible to buy alternative cryptocurrencies such as Octopus Protocol directly using US dollars.
-Investors seeking to acquire Octopus Protocol should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
+It is usually not presently possible to buy alternative cryptocurrencies such as Octopus Protocol directly using US dollars.
+Investors seeking to acquire Octopus Protocol should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Octopus Protocol using one of the aforementioned exchanges.

 Receive News & Updates for Octopus Protocol Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Octopus Protocol and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.